Hello Baby HB65 Review

 Hello Baby is a younger juvenile product company with a beginning in 2017.
 Their current focus seems to be on video monitors, accessories, and compatible replacement camera.
 The website is limited, but the English translation seems to indicate it is a foreign-based company.

 In our tests, we started having connectivity issues closer to 700 feet in an open field test and lost the connection entirely at 800 ft.
 For the indoor range, the manufacturer lists 165 ft.
 We were able to keep connectivity up to 65 feet between 4 walls.
-While not super impressive, it is about average for the dedicated style video monitors in our tests.
+While not super impressive, it is average for the dedicated-style video monitors in our best video baby monitor tests.

 Audio / Visual

-The Hello Baby HB65 has better than average visuals and audio for a dedicated monitor.
-While it can't compete with the HD quality of some of the Wi-FI options, none of the dedicated monitors we've tested do.
+The Hello Baby HB65 has better-than-average visuals and audio for a dedicated monitor.
+While it can't compete with the HD quality of some of the WiFi video monitors, none of the dedicated monitors we've tested do.